humdrum-tools/vhv-documentation/interface/toolbar/spreadsheet/index.md

 	<span class="summary-icon">Download from spreadsheet.</span>

-	The contents of the linked spreadsheet will replace the current contents of the VHV text editor.
+	The contents of the linked spreadsheet will be downloaded and replace the current contents of the VHV text editor.

 </td>
 </tr>